survivejs/react-book/manuscript/02_developing_with_webpack.md

 To access your server, you'll need to figure out the ip of your machine.
 On Unix this can be achieved using `ifconfig`.
 On Windows `ipconfig` can be used.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

 T> If you are using an environment, such as Cloud9, you should set `HOST` to `0.0.0.0`.
-The default `localhost` isn't always the best option.
+The default `localhost` isn't always the best option as it's available only to the local machine itself. `0.0.0.0` is available for all network interfaces.

 ## Refreshing CSS